Top Nutrients for Brain Health

 Both L-carnitine and ALCAR play a key role in energy metabolism by shuttling fatty acids into its energy-producing pathway.
 This is especially important in the brain since the brain requires a lot of energy.
 It’s also thought to be neuroprotective.

-In humans, research has shown that individuals suffering from major depressive disorder have lower concentrations of ALCAR than healthy, non-depressed individuals.
-In fact, the severity of depression has been correlated with levels of ALCAR.9 Human studies have also found that ALCAR may be a useful nutrient for promoting brain health by slowing the decline in brain function due to age.
-Studies on ALCAR alone or in combination with other nutrients found that it improved cognitive performance in adults with probable Alzheimer’s disease.10 The amount of ALCAR used in clinical trials typically ranged from 1000 to 3000 mg per day.
+In humans, studies have also found that ALCAR is helpful for maintaining brain health.
+Studies on ALCAR found that it enhanced cognitive performance in adults.7 The amount of ALCAR used in clinical trials typically ranged from 1000 to 3000 mg per day.

 Alpha Lipoic Acid

 Alpha-Lipoic acid (ALA) is a sulfur compound that has powerful antioxidant activity.
-It’s required to burn sugars for energy and has been studied for its ability to help people with diabetes, multiple sclerosis, weight management, and cognitive decline.
-Research has shown that ALA may protect brain cells from conditions such as stroke, multiple sclerosis, and Alzheimer’s disease.
+It’s required to burn sugars for energy and has been studied for its ability to support healthy nerves, blood sugar regulation, weight management and memory.
+Research has shown that ALA may protect brain cells from damage.
 It is also thought to promote learning and healthy memory.
-ALA plays a critical role in mitochondrial energy metabolism and helps increase other antioxidants such as ascorbate (vitamin C) and glutathione.11
+ALA plays a critical role in mitochondrial energy metabolism and helps increase other antioxidants such as ascorbate (vitamin C) and glutathione.8

 Huperzine A (HupA) is a compound derived from the Chinese herb Huperzia serrata.
-It is one of a group of molecules that inhibits an enzyme called acetylcholinesterase (AChE), and which is being studied in Alzheimer’s disease.
-This enzyme, which is found in muscles and nerves, is important for learning and memory.15
+It is one of a group of molecules that inhibits an enzyme called acetylcholinesterase (AChE).
+This enzyme, which is found in muscles and nerves, is important for learning and memory.10

-Huperzine A is also generally neuroprotective and appears to protect neurons from oxidative stress, regulate the secretion of nerve growth factors, enhance cognition, relieve memory deficits in older individuals and protect cells against changes associated with Alzheimer’s disease.
-Its protective effects are associated with its antioxidant ability and its ability to increase levels of the neurotransmitter acetylcholine in the brain.16 It appears to protect mitochondria in the brain as well.17
+Huperzine A is also generally neuroprotective and appears to protect neurons from oxidative stress, regulate the secretion of nerve growth factors, boost cognition, promote healthy memory and protect cells from damage.
+Its protective effects are associated with its antioxidant ability and ability to increase levels of the neurotransmitter acetylcholine in the brain.11 It appears to protect mitochondria in the brain as well.12

 What You Can Do